framer

 framer.ErrWouldBlock No progress possible now without waiting Retry later (after poll/event); n may be >0

-framer.ErrTooLong Message exceeds limit or max wire format Reject message; possibly fatal
+framer.ErrTooLong Message exceeds a configured limit, transfer cap, or wire-format bound Reject message; possibly fatal

 framer.ErrInvalidArgument Nil reader/writer or invalid config Fix configuration